 The Sarawak State Museum has some exhibits interesting to kids, like the natural history section (with the slightly worn-out stuffed animals) and the models of the longhouses.
 The history and culture of the state are just fascinating and the museum has some interesting facts about it.

 Top Spot food court seems to be the recommended food experience for tourists in Kuching and I have to say the crab-loving members were in heaven at this slightly odd open-air eatery located on top of a multi-storey car par.
 The selection is huge and you get to choose your seafood from the tanks lining the walls.
 When I inquired about the secret behind the tasty food the waiter looked at me like I was from outer space and bluntly uttered “Maggi spice”.
 If you are interested in more authentic Sarawakian food, read this article.
+And ion you have time to explore caves in Sarawak, have a look at this article.

 To this day I am not sure why it made such an impression to me, but that image of the blue sunset over the Sarawak river will stay with me forever as something magical – I hope to be back and explore this fantastic island further!